telerik/blazor-docs/components/chart/tooltip/overview.md

 # Tooltip for Telerik Blazor Chart

 The Telerik Chart provides a tooltip for its data points.
-They can be set either to a specific `<ChartSeries>` or as a [shared]({%slug chart-tooltip-shared%}) tooltip for all categories.
+You can have settings specific to each `<ChartSeries>`, common tooltip settings for all series, or a [shared]({%slug chart-tooltip-shared%}) tooltip for all categories.

 In this article: